5 Things to Know About the iPadOS 14.8 Update

 For more on the iPadOS 14.8 download and installation, have a look at our guide.

-We’ve been using the iPadOS 14.8 update on an iPad Pro for a very short time and here’s what we’ve learned about its performance thus far:
+We’ve been using the iPadOS 14.8 update on an iPad Pro for several days now and here’s what we’ve learned about its performance thus far:

 Connectivity